openstack/openstack-manuals/doc/config-ref-rst/source/block-storage/drivers/nimble-volume-driver.rst

    san_password = NIMBLE_PASSWORD
    volume_driver = cinder.volume.drivers.nimble.NimbleISCSIDriver

-In case of multi back-end configuration, for example, configuration which supports multiple Nimble Storage arrays or a single Nimble Storage array with arrays from other vendors, use the following parameters.
+In case of multiple back-end configuration, for example, configuration which supports multiple Nimble Storage arrays or a single Nimble Storage array with arrays from other vendors, use the following parameters.